nordinmp/Eglaria/content/notes/World Encyclopedia/Powerful Organizations/Powerful people/Chief Grommash Ironheart.md

 Grommash's ultimate goal is the reclamation of Tatrington from the grasp of its enemies.
 He believes that with unity and determination, the ogres can restore the city to its former glory, once again making it a center of prosperity and culture.

 **Empathy and Understanding**:
-Chief Grommash has a surprising depth of empathy and understanding for the plight of other races in Eglaria.
+Chief Grommash has a surprising depth of empathy and understanding for the plight of other races in [[notes/World Atlas/Eglaria|Eglaria]].
 He seeks peaceful resolutions to conflicts whenever possible, striving to bridge the divide between ogres and other civilizations.

 **Legacy of Unity**:
 Grommash Ironheart's legacy lies not only in his pursuit of reclaiming Tatrington but also in the unity and hope he has inspired among his people.
-Under his leadership, The [[notes/World Encyclopedia/Powerful Organizations/Ogres of Tatrington|Ogres of Tatrington]] stand as a powerful force, ready to defend their rights and seek a brighter future for all of Eglaria.
+Under his leadership, The [[notes/World Encyclopedia/Powerful Organizations/Ogres of Tatrington|Ogres of Tatrington]] stand as a powerful force, ready to defend their rights and seek a brighter future for all of [[notes/World Atlas/Eglaria|Eglaria]].

 **The Roar of Grommash**:
 Chief Grommash's roar echoes across the land, a symbol of strength and determination that resonates with every ogre in his tribe.
 His heart of iron and visionary spirit make him a chief worth following, and he is prepared to lead The [[notes/World Encyclopedia/Powerful Organizations/Ogres of Tatrington|Ogres of Tatrington]] into a new era of prosperity and peace.